Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

  - javascript
  - react
 products:
- - azure-active-directory
+ - microsoft-entra-id
  - ms-graph
  - msal-react
 urlFragment: ms-identity-javascript-react-tutorial
-description: This sample demonstrates a React single-page application that signs-in users with Azure AD and calls the using the Microsoft Authentication Library for React.
+description: This sample demonstrates a React single-page application that signs-in users with Microsoft Entra ID and calls the using the Microsoft Authentication Library for React.
 ---
 # React single-page application using MSAL React to sign-in users and call Microsoft Graph API